Grandal 8 RBIs in return from IL, White Sox beat Cubs 17-13

-CHICAGO (AP) — Yasmani Grandal homered twice and drove in eight runs in his return from the injured list, and the Chicago White Sox beat the sloppy Chicago Cubs 17-13 on Friday night.
+Grandal homered twice and drove in eight runs in his return from the injured list, and the Chicago White Sox beat the sloppy Chicago Cubs 17-13 on Friday night.

-The eight RBIs for Grandal matched the franchise record and the career best for the switch-hitting catcher.
+The eight RBIs for Grandal matched the franchise record and career best for the switch-hitter.
 He also doubled and singled.

+“I felt pretty tired halfway through the game after running around, blocking, moving behind the plate, but it just comes with the job,” he said.
+“Thank God that I’m back and I have a month of games to be able to get my stamina up and be able to feel good by the time the playoffs come.”

 José Abreu added three hits and two RBIs as the White Sox improved to an AL-best 43-23 at home this year.
 Luis Robert also had three hits and scored three times, and Yoán Moncada extended his hitting streak to 13 games.

-The AL Central-leading White Sox improved to 4-0 against the crosstown Cubs, winning the season series for the first time since 2014.
+The White Sox improved to 4-0 against the crosstown Cubs, winning the season series for the first time since 2014.

 The fourth-place Cubs scored six times in the first against Dallas Keuchel, but they couldn’t hold on against the powerful White Sox lineup.
 Patrick Wisdom homered twice and drove in four runs for the North Siders on his 30th birthday, and Michael Hermosillo hit a solo shot to go along with two impressive catches in center field.